iron-io/iron_worker_ruby_ng/README.md

 ### merge_gem(name, version = '>= 0')

 Merges gem with dependencies.
 Please note that gems which contains binary extensions will not be merged at the moment, however we have sane set of such gems preinstalled at IronWorker servers.
-You can use version constrains if you need specific gem version.
+You can use version constrains if you need a specific gem version.

 ```ruby
 code.merge_gem 'activerecord'